aarnav1729/cs101/README.md

 if you're still confused consider referring to: [git-clone](https://github.com/git-guides/git-clone)

-Installation

-Once you have the repository on your local machine, you can set up and run the games.
-Follow these steps:
-Open a terminal or command prompt.
-Navigate to the project directory using cd games (cd stands for change directory).
-Install Python if you haven't already and you should be good to go.

 Usage

 This project contains multiple games that you can play.
 You can run the games from the command line or terminal.
 These games can be accessed using the Main Menu.
-To access it, naivagte to your terminal, in your terminal, navigate to the project directory (if you're not already there).
+To access it, first naivagte to your terminal, in your terminal, navigate to the project directory and run the following command:

-Run the following command: python3 main.py
+python3 main.py

 This will display the main menu.
 You can choose a game by entering the corresponding number.